boundarydevices/android_device_mediatek/docs/getting-started/README.rst

 .. note::

-    For Innocomm SB-35 board, use the *volume down* button instead of the *volume up* button.
+    For Innocomm SB-35 and Pumpkin i350 boards, use the *volume down* button instead of the *volume up* button.

 Peripheral support
 ==================